deepak-k-zefr/ML-Notes/README.md

 ##  How is KNN different from k-means clustering?

-More reading: How is the k-nearest neighbor algorithm different from k-means clustering?
+More reading : How is the k-nearest neighbor algorithm different from k-means clustering?
 (Quora)

 K-Nearest Neighbors is a supervised classification algorithm, while k-means clustering is an unsupervised clustering algorithm.
 While the mechanisms may seem similar at first, what this really means is that in order for K-Nearest Neighbors to work, you need labeled data you want to classify an unlabeled point into (thus the nearest neighbor part).
 K-means clustering requires only a set of unlabeled points and a threshold: the algorithm will take unlabeled points and gradually learn how to cluster them into groups by computing the mean of the distance between different points.